Brevard County, FL, USA

 • Holding healthcare providers accountable for their quality of care

-Revamping the US healthcare system is a complex undertaking, but it is necessary to ensure that all Americans have access to affordable, high-quality care.
-By taking steps to expand access to health insurance, control the cost of care, improve the quality of care, address social determinants of health, and increase transparency and accountability, we can move closer to a healthcare system that works for everyone.
+Revamping the US healthcare system is a complex undertaking, but ensuring that all Americans have access to affordable, high-quality care is necessary.
+By expanding access to health insurance, controlling the cost of care, improving the quality of care, addressing social determinants of health, and increasing transparency and accountability, we can move closer to a healthcare system that works for everyone.